viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 ---
 Hi, everyone!
 if you have already had any experience with production software, you know the importance of logging for an app.
-For web applications, we usually have multithreaded instances, receiving several requests.
+For web applications, we usually have multi threaded instances, receiving several requests.
 It could be tricky to analyze several log lines for a specific execution.
 E.g. POST request for a specific resource performed by a specific user at certain timestamp.
 A good solution is to have a Correlation ID for a execution flow.
 Let me show how to do that in a Spring Boot App.